iomesh/docs/docs/cluster-operations/replace-failed-disk.md

         pending_recovers_bytes: 0
     ```

 4. View the disk that needs to be replaced.
-In this example, we assume it is the disk `blockdevice-66312cce9037ae891a099ad83f44d7c9` to be replaced.
+Assume the disk `blockdevice-66312cce9037ae891a099ad83f44d7c9` needs to be replaced.
     ```shell
     kubectl --namespace iomesh-system get bd -o wide
     ```